 Our Sports Podiatrists in Perth provide specialised treatment for soft tissue injuries, sporting injuries and mechanical conditions of the foot and lower limb using specific exercises, footwear and customised/prescription orthoses.

-We also provide general podiatry services in Perth including skin and nail care, and specialised foot assessments for those who have diabetic or circulatory conditions.
+We also provide general podiatry services at our Perth clinic, including skin and nail care, and specialised foot assessments for those who have diabetic or circulatory conditions.

-We are conveniently located close to public transport and amenities.
-Private Health Fund and Veteran Affairs rebates apply to our services.
+Our podiatry clinic is conveniently located a short 20 minute outside Perth’s CBD in Cottesloe, and is close to public transport and amenities.
+Private Health Fund and Veteran Affairs rebates apply to our podiatry services.
 Doctor referrals are only necessary for Veteran Affairs clients and Enhanced Primary Care (EPC) Plans (see your doctor to determine if you are eligible for this Medicare

 Our Commitment is to provide you with outstanding quality Podiatry services in a friendly and caring manner.
 We are committed to continuous improvement of our levels of service through further education and advancement of our skills.
 Furthermore, we aim to exceed your expectations and give you value for money.